Powerlearnproject/se-assignment-day-2-git-and-github-fattyolaojo444github/README.md

 Forking a project is as easy as clicking the Fork button in the header of the repository home page.
 Once the process is complete you'll be taken to your forked copy where you can start collaborating!
 Forking a repository will copy data such as files and code but Issues, branches, pull requests and other features won't join the party.
 Instead, your fork will start the same way as a newly created repository so you can begin work on it as a fresh project.

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.
+Issues let you track your work on GitHub.
+When you mention an issue in another issue or pull request, the issue's timeline reflects the cross-reference so that you can keep track of related work.
+To indicate that work is in progress, you can link an issue to a pull request.

+Projects boards
+On GitHub help you organize and prioritize your work using the Scrum framework for project management.
+The benefit from project boards is that you can link your repositories.
+This way all issues that are related to different projects can be organized in a unique project board
+Project boards are is literally a digital board that provides a visual of the work you need to get done.
+You can move and prioritize tasks on a project board as the project evolves and changes.

+A project board allows you to easily see the big picture so you can prioritize tasks effectively.
+It’s also an effective and efficient way of managing the work of your team and of keeping everyone on the same page.

+In summary, project boards are highly visual aids that provide high-level views for managers or other senior stakeholders who want to see the overall progress of projects but don’t need to know every detail of the daily tasks.

+Project boards can helps the team to:
+Communicate easily with key stakeholders
+Get a high-level view of project progress
+Know exactly what stage any given project is at Encourage real-time updates, problem-spotting, and problem-solving Know where you need to reallocate resources

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?